When to start your S/4HANA journey?

 These figures don’t show the great deal of projects already running, where SAP customers are preparing their landscape and systems for their S/4HANA journey and de-risking the S/4HANA project which is in front of them.

-Based on DATAVARD’s five guiding questions to identify the right transition to S/4HANA, there are three areas (Process changes, Data and System Landscape Optimization), you can start now.
+Based on Datavard’s five guiding questions to identify the right transition to S/4HANA, there are three areas (Process changes, Data and System Landscape Optimization), you can start working on now.
 Below I describe just one example of a running project type that should be done prior to migration.

 Customer case: Deleting company codes before the migration